Managed Payroll Services – Questions and Answers

 There are a number of reasons why business owners choose to outsource their payroll functions.
 For many, overly complex payroll functions and ever-changing HMRC regulations, can be difficult to keep on top of every month.
 For others, it’s because they simply do not have the resources to meet the demands of payroll processing.

 Outsourced payroll solutions can bring a number of strategic advantages to your business and greatly improve financial savings.
 If you’re still unsure as to whether you need a managed payroll service, take our Payroll Quiz to find out exactly how well your payroll is run – and whether you could benefit from our payroll expertise at IRIS FMP.

 5. Is a managed payroll service suitable for all businesses?

 Yes.
 It is suitable for kinds of businesses – large and small – as well as charities and other non-profit organisations.
-At FMP Global we work with a range of businesses to provide managed payroll solutions.
+At IRIS FMP we work with a range of businesses to provide managed payroll solutions.
 Find out more here.

 Managed Payroll for Large Businesses

 Large companies with an existing in-house payroll function are likely to see the biggest immediate cost benefits, as they will no longer need to employ dedicated payroll staff or pay for payroll software licensing costs.
 This will release capital for further investment and more revenue-boosting activities.
 Risk reduction, better project management, improved processes and flexibility are further advantages that will be immediately apparent to large businesses that outsource their payroll.

 Small companies such as start-ups often begin by doing all business functions including payroll, themselves.
 However this requires time and some expertise, which is a big drain on resources if there are only a few people working in the business.

 Often this function grows organically as the company becomes medium-sized.
 Moving to a managed payroll service frees up key personnel to grow the business.
 It also gives small and medium businesses the benefit of a fixed cost for their payroll which is easy to budget for.